-This classic southern Hummingbird Cake is to die for!
-It has a flavorful light and moist crumb full of bananas, cinnamon, and pineapple, all surrounded in a smooth cream cheese frosting.
-The decoration is simple but elegant.
-Sure to be a family favorite!
+This classic southern Hummingbird Cake has a flavorful light and moist crumb full of bananas, cinnamon, and pineapple, all surrounded by a smooth cream cheese frosting.
+The decoration is simple but elegant, sure to be a family favorite!
 You might also want to check out my other cake recipes if you love to decorate as much as I do!

 What is a Hummingbird Cake?

 Mrs. L.H.
-Wiggins is reportedly the first to create a layered version of what we know as a Hummingbird Cake, but she didn’t originate the cake.
-Apparently, it started out being called a “Doctor Bird Cake” and then went by the nickname of “doctorbird cake”.
-That cake was made in a tube pan and had no frosting.
+Wiggins is reportedly the first to print a layered version of what we know as a Hummingbird Cake, but she didn’t originate the cake.
+Apparently, it started out being called “Doctor Bird Cake”, a nickname for a Jamaican variety of a hummingbird.
+In addition, it was made in a tube pan and had no frosting.
 The pineapples weren’t drained and the bananas were diced, not mashed.
-That sounds interesting but I do love the modern addition of cream cheese frosting!
+That sounds interesting, but I do love the modern addition of cream cheese frosting!

-This cake is so incredibly light and moist.
+Canola Oil: This cake is so incredibly light and moist.
 How does it get that way?
-Let me tell ya!
 Oil.
 As much as I love butter, some of my favorite moist fluffy cakes actually call for oil.

 Hummingbird Cake